phillipi/pix2pix/README.md

 Models are saved to './checkpoints/expt_name' (can be changed by modifying 'opt.checkpoint_dir' in train.lua).

+See 'opt' in train.lua for additional training options.

 ## Test
 ```bash
 	DATA_ROOT=/path/to/data/ name=expt_name which_direction=AtoB phase=val th test.lua